Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Magmortar.md

 ---
 Ability1: Flame Body
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME467.png
+BookShinyImageName: HOME467_s.png
 BoxSprite: SRD-BoxSprite-magmortar.png
+DexCategory: Blast Pokemon
+DexDescription: "Magmortar is extremely rare, if you\u2019re lucky you can find one\
+  \ living directly on volcanic craters.
+It rises the temperature of its body at will\
+  \ to the point of bursting into flames.
+The fire it produces is almost white."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 16
+  Feet: 5.2
+  Meters: 1.6
 HiddenAbility: Vital Spirit
 HomeSprite: SRD-HomeSprite-magmortar.png
 Learnset: '[[SRD-Magmortar-Learnset]]'
 Legendary: 'No'
 Name: Magmortar
 Number: 467
+PrimaryEggGroup: Human-Like
+SecondaryEggGroup: ''
 Sprite: magmortar.png
 Type1: Fire
 Type2: ''
+Weight:
+  Hectograms: 680
+  Kilograms: 68.0
+  Pounds: 149.9
 ---

 #PokeroleSRD/Pokedex